wmd0701/Jupyter-on-Euler/README.md

-# Jupyter on Euler or Leonhard Open
+# Jupyter on Euler
-This project aims to help beginner users to run simple jupyter notebooks on our HPC clusters Euler and Leonhard.
+This project aims to help beginner users to run simple jupyter notebooks on our HPC cluster Euler.
 It is not addressing advanced users that need a wide range of additional features going beyond simple jupyter notebooks.
-There will soon be an new section added, providing hints for advanced users on how to run jupyer notebooks without this script.

-When you run this shell script on your local computer, then it starts a Jupyter notebook in a batch job on Euler/Leonhard Open (depending on which cluster you choose) and connects your local browser with it.
+When you run this shell script on your local computer, then it starts a Jupyter notebook in a batch job on Euler and connects your local browser with it.

 ## Requirements